michaelforbes-open/public_CV/Case_Studies/linguist-autopsy.md

 * Factual and Technical Accuracy: Is the information correct and technically sound?
 * Coherence and Logical Consistency: Does the argument flow logically?
 Does the text contradict itself?
 * Stylistic Choices and Appropriateness of Tone: Are the language, grammar, and tone suitable for a general audience?
-Does it sound natural?
-* Sourcing and Audience Awareness: Did the AI understand the implicit audience and provide credible sources?
+* Sourcing and Audience Awareness: Did the AI understand the audience and provide credible sources?

 ## 2. The Unedited AI-Generated Text